flub78/trello-backend/doc/code_generation.md

 # Code Generation

-SOme files of this project are generated using the ddd-gen code generator from https://github.com/flub78/ddd-gen
+Some files of this project are generated using the ddd-gen code generator from https://github.com/flub78/ddd-gen

-## Generation
+## Backend files Generation

 In a windows console: